jrwwallis/qcow2fuse/README.md

 Supports .qcow2 files with backing files.

 qcow2fuse uses [qemu-nbd](https://manpages.debian.org/testing/qemu-utils/qemu-nbd.8.en.html) and [nbdfuse](https://libguestfs.org/nbdfuse.1.html) first to mount the whole .qcow2 image to a temporary location.
 It then checks the mounted image for partitions using [parted](https://www.gnu.org/software/parted/manual/parted.html):
-- if it is a non-partitioned image and no partition ID was specified with `-p`, qcow2fuse goes ahead and mounts the whole image to the specified mount point using [fuse2fs](http://manpages.ubuntu.com/manpages/bionic/man1/fuse2fs.1.html).
+- if it is a non-partitioned image and partition ID was not specified with `-p`, qcow2fuse goes ahead and mounts the whole image to the specified mount point using [fuse2fs](http://manpages.ubuntu.com/manpages/bionic/man1/fuse2fs.1.html).
 - if it is a partitioned image, and the specified partition ID (`-p`) matches an existing partition, then the offset and size of that partition are noted, then the initial qemu-nbd/nbdfuse mount is unmounted, then remounted using just the discovered offset and size to the temporary location.
 This raw partition is then mounted to the specified mount point using fuse2fs.

 `-u` unmounts an existing mountpoint, as well as the qemu-nbd/nbdfuse mount at a temporary location.